 - 7.1 Communities and Housing Services will continue to support the strategic objectives and key priorities of the Council, including; - The service will continue to support the council's recovery and renewal plans and workstreams.
-Council services continue to operate flexibly in order to respond to whatever challenges the pandemic brings for local communities but there is also a continuing focus on the recovery position and the opportunities to 'build back better'. - The service will also continue to support the Right for Renfrewshire transformation programme and the tranche 1 service redesigns and the revised implementation timelines in the context of the disruption caused by the COVID-19 pandemic to the programme delivery. - Communities and Housing Services will also play a key role in supporting the Renfrewshire Economic Recovery Plan and the Renfrewshire Social Renewal Plan which will set a clear strategic direction for the organisation in these unprecedented and rapidly changing times. - The service will continue to support the Leadership Board sub-committee on Climate Change to develop a range of actions through its plan for net zero to reduce the Council's own carbon emissions and support partners, businesses and citizens in Renfrewshire to reduce theirs. - Communities and Housing Services activities will make a critical contribution towards Renfrewshire achieving the target of net zero carbon emissions by 2030.
+Council services continue to operate flexibly to respond to whatever challenges the ongoing pandemic brings for local communities but there is an increasing focus on recovery. - The service will also continue to support the Right for Renfrewshire transformation programme and the tranche 1 service redesigns and the revised implementation timelines in the context of the disruption caused by the COVID-19 pandemic to the programme delivery.

+- Communities and Housing Services will also play a key role in supporting the Renfrewshire Economic Recovery Plan and the Renfrewshire Social Renewal Plan which will set a clear strategic direction for the organisation in these unprecedented and rapidly changing times. - The service will continue to support the Leadership Board sub-committee on Climate Change to develop a range of actions through its plan for net zero to reduce the Council's own carbon emissions and support partners, businesses and citizens in Renfrewshire to reduce theirs. - Communities and Housing Services activities will make a critical contribution towards Renfrewshire achieving the target of net zero carbon emissions by 2030.
 The Housing-led Regeneration and Renewal Programme for Renfrewshire will contribute to achieving this through retrofit of existing stock, including through the (RenZEB) programme and energy efficient construction methods for new build properties. - 7.2 Within the service the priorities for the next six months up to March 2022 include: